 Someone else may be liable for your spinal injuries if that party’s negligence caused your accident or injuries.
 For example, if your injuries were sustained in in a motor vehicle accident caused by a distracted or alcohol-impaired driver, you may have a claim for damages against the at-fault driver.
 If you were hurt because of a dangerous condition on someone else’s property, the owner of the property may be liable for your injuries.
 We can thoroughly investigate your accident to determine cause and identify liable parties.

-Damages associated with spinal cord injury can be significant.
+Damages associated with a spinal cord injury can be significant.
 They may include:

 Spinal injury claims tend to be high-stakes cases with extensive damages.
 Insurance companies have teams of lawyers to fight your claim to minimize their payout.
 You need an experienced personal injury attorney by your side to protect your rights and fight for the compensation you deserve.
 At Fountain Law Firm, P.C. in Indianapolis, we are as tough as we need to be to satisfactorily resolve your case.
 You don’t pay us anything until you receive your settlement.